anshulxyz/anshulxyz.github.io/_posts/2022-07-13-getting-started-seaorm.md

 Edit the file `migration/src/m20220101_000001_create_table.rs` in your favourite editor and remove the two mentions of `todo!()` and save the file.

-Set the url for your database as an environment varibale.
+Set the URL for your database as an environment varibale.

 ```txt
 export DATABASE_URL='sqlite://posts.sqlite?mode=rwc'